ChZeman/StudioCommand/web/README.md

   and a richer history model.

+## Keyboard reorder (Alt+Up / Alt+Down)

+Drag-and-drop is great, but operators also benefit from fast, precise keyboard controls (and keyboard support improves accessibility).

+- Focus any upcoming queue row (click it, or tab to it).
+- Press **Alt+↑** to move the row up.
+- Press **Alt+↓** to move the row down.

+Guard rails:

+- The pinned **playing** row (index `0`) cannot be moved.
+- Keyboard reorder uses the same backend-safe API as drag-and-drop:
+  `POST /api/v1/queue/reorder` with the full ordered list of upcoming UUIDs.

+Implementation note:

+- After a keyboard move succeeds, the UI re-focuses the moved row so repeated key presses continue to act on the same item.

 ## Persistence
 The engine persists queue state (including UUIDs used for reordering) to SQLite.
 The UI simply reflects `/api/v1/status`.